KimiyaVahidMotlagh/KNN_Classifier/README.md

 # Handwritten-KNN
 KNN is a supervised algoritm which determins a data's label, based on the k nearest training examples in the dataset.
 This algorithm determin the data is more likely to be in a class by the training data most similar to our test data.
-In this project, we programmed a KNN algorithm manually.
+In this project, we programmed KNN algorithm manually.
 The main focus of this project was to show how KNN classifies data.

 ## Table of Contents
 - [Dataset Discription & Functions](https://github.com/KimiyaVahidMotlagh/Handwritten-KNN/blob/main/README.md#loading-data) <br />